FrostyyPaws/hash-farm/README.md

 # Intended functionality
-Using Node.js, hash a simple string indepedently stored in a local text file.
+Using Node.js, hash a simple string independently stored in a local text file.
 Keep a map of said hash to check against

 ### SHA
 SHA will be used as a baseline to learn from, though not necessarily directly reproduced